david-crespo/llm-cli/README.md

 ### API keys

 You will need OpenAI and/or Anthropic API keys.
 The script expects these to be in the usual `OPENAI_API_KEY` and `ANTHROPIC_API_KEY` env vars.
-You can set the env vars any way you want, or you can put the keys in an `.env` file next to `main.ts` and things should just work.

 ### Dependencies